sshyran/crossbario-cookbook/README.md

 > A component may be instantiated multiple times by a user within the same application.
 The API and deployment process needs to take this into consideration in order to avoid duplicate topics and failed procedure registrations.

-> Initial notes on the API description can be found in "api.json" in this directory.
+> Initial notes on the API description can be found in "api.md", a sample API definition in "api.json" in this directory.

 ### Makefile